 Related news and updates

 “If you're serious about accounting, the PlusOne program is a game-changer.
 It is a strong academic and professional asset that gives you graduate-level experience during your fourth year of undergrad.
-It puts you ahead in the job market and helps you prepare for the CPA while gaining real-world experience.” – Justin Soriano, MS in Accounting'26, BS in Business Administration with a concentration in accounting'26
+It puts you ahead in the job market and helps you prepare for the CPA while gaining real-world experience.” – Justin Soriano, PlusOne MS in Accounting'26, BS in Business Administration with an Accounting Concentration'26

 “And it's not just theory.
 The classes are really hands-on.
 In my Auditing in a Big Data Environment course, we focused on work paper documentation and how to use current tech platforms, which helped prepare me for my corporate residency.
 These skills are especially valuable as technology transforms audit every day.” – Lucy Ross, MS in Accounting'25